 - Discussions on advanced topics, controversies, and other dilemmas where textbook answers leave us unsatisfied.

 I’m Brandon Oto, PA-C, NREMT.
 I attended the University of New England PA program in 2014–2016, then trained at Johns Hopkins through their Postgraduate Critical Care PA Residency, a one-year generalist program.
 I now work in the trauma ICU at a busy trauma center in the Washington, DC area, until relocating to Connecticut to work in a mixed adult unit.

 Formerly, my background was in EMS, and I worked for several years as an EMT Basic.
 Articles and educational material for that audience can largely be found at my other website, EMS Basics, or on my personal site Degrees of Clarity.

-My focused interests include resuscitation, mechanical ventilation, ICU delirium and mobility, evidence-based medicine, physical diagnosis, and point-of-care ultrasound.
+My focused interests include resuscitation, mechanical ventilation, ICU liberation, evidence-based medicine, physical diagnosis, and point-of-care ultrasound.

 I can be reached at [email protected] for any questions, comments, or concerns.